 The reasons for this secretive attitude toward tattoos are complicated and vary from place to place, person to person, but there are two main elements to consider.

 Every culture expresses itself differently through its people.
 In Western society, part of getting a tattoo is being able to show it off.

 The time, money, and care spent on the design are often motivated by its aesthetic appeal.

 In an interview with Vice, tattoo legend Horiyoshi 3 talks about keeping tattoos hidden.

 He says the beauty of Irezumi is that not everyone can see them, and when they are visible something is lost in that visibility.

-He uses the analogy of a Western church vs a Japanese temple- the church will likely be ornate and brightly lit, featuring statues, stained glass windows, and candles.
+He uses the analogy of a Western church vs a Japanese temple- the church will likely be ornate and brightly lit, featuring statues, windows, and candles.